ietf-wg-httpapi/api-catalog/draft-ietf-httpapi-api-catalog-latest.md

 # Example API catalog documents {#api-catalog-example-linkset}

-This section is informative and provides and example of an API catalog document using the RECOMMENDED linkset format.
+This section is informative and provides and example of an API catalog document using the Linkset format.

 ## Using Linkset with RFC8615 relations

-This example uses the linkset format {{!RFC9264}}, and the following link relations defined in {{?RFC8631}}:
+This example uses the Linkset format {{!RFC9264}}, and the following link relations defined in {{?RFC8631}}:

 * "service-desc", used to link to a description of the API that is primarily intended for machine consumption.